 However, schnauzers raised by responsible dog owners are known for having well-rounded and reliable personalities.
 They have an innate alertness and will be quick to sound the alarm over perceived intruders, but they are not generally known to be excessive barkers (especially when compared to the miniature schnauzer).
 They may regard newcomers with wariness, but will be put at ease when they see these guests warmly welcomed by the pack leader.

 Balance is the important thing when training a schnauzer.
 If you include the right ratio of exercise, training, and mental stimulation, these dogs blossom into wonderful companions.
 Just be sure that you maintain your position as the pack leader, since the intelligence of this breed can quickly lead to dominance or stubborn tendencies.

 The standard schnauzer has a few potential health concerns to be aware of, but in general this is a healthy breed that isn’t plagued with problems.
 These dogs can live up to be 13 to 16 years old (or more), which is a considerable life span for a medium-sized breed.

-One thing that has improved the health of the breed has been screening for dilated cardiomyopathy (a type of heart disease), hip dysplasia, and eye problems among breeding stock.
+One thing that has improved the health of the breed has been screening for the typical health problems.
 A commitment to identifying problems and preventing future generations from inheriting certain health conditions has assisted in making the breed healthier.

-However, health problems occasionally faced by standard schnauzers include:
+Here are the health problems occasionally faced by standard schnauzers:

 Diet and Nutrition

 Like any dog, schnauzers do best when fed a balanced diet of high-quality dog food.
-This breed has a tendency to become overweight, so care should be taken not to overfeed or give too many treats.
+This breed tends to become overweight, so care should be taken not to overfeed or give too many treats.
 Obesity has the potential to cause diabetes, back and joint problems, and more adverse health consequences.

 Affectionate with family members